 Students enrolled in online or non-degree programs, international students and undocumented students are not eligible for CARES Act Emergency Grant funding.

-The Office of Financial Aid and Scholarships will contact eligible students the week of 9/21/20.
+The Office of Financial Aid and Scholarships began contacting eligible students the week of 9/21/20 for fall grants.
+Limited grant opportunities will be offered in spring 2021 if funding remains.
 These students will receive both an email and an alert placed on the myUMBC account with instructions and a link to complete the CARES Emergency Grant Request Form.

 How do I apply?